philinemey/BSE-T3-RL/README.md

 # BSE-T3-RL
-Coursework for Stochastic Models adn Optimization, taught in Term 3 at the Barcelona School of Economics, Class of 2022.
+Coursework for *Stochastic Models and Optimization*, taught in Term 3 at the Barcelona School of Economics, Class of 2022.

 Five projects that together make up the entirety of the final grade for the course.
 Taught by Gergely Neu and Hrvoje Stojic.